 The National Minority Supplier Development Council Inc ® (NMSDC®) is one of the country’s leading corporate membership organizations.
 Whether you are a small minority-owned business or a billion dollar powerhouse, the NMSDC helps organizations solve the growing need for supplier diversity.
 The NMSDC is committed to advancing Asian, Black, Hispanic, and Native American suppliers in a globalized corporate supply chain.
 ENA is proud to be a member of this esteemed organization.

 The SHLB Coalition promotes government policies and programs to enable schools, libraries, health care providers, and other anchor institutions and their surrounding communities to obtain open, affordable, high-speed, broadband connections to the Internet.
 The SHLB Coalition is based in Washington, DC and has a diverse membership of commercial and non-commercial organizations that support their mission from across the United States.
 ENA is a founding member, sponsor, and active participant of SHLB.
-ENA’s Senior Vice President, Bob Collie, is a member of SHLB’s Board of Directors and serves as treasurer.
+Bob Collie, an ENA Consultant, is a member of SHLB’s Board of Directors and serves as Vice Chairman.